930turbo/blastock/README.md

 # Blastock 📈🚀

-Welcome to Blastock, the easiest way to view stock data in just two simple steps.
+Welcome to Blastock, the easiest way to view stock data in just a few simple steps.

 ## Getting Started